Joe’s Weather Blog: Back from vacation…the heat will return too! (WED-6/13)

 Tonight: Mostly clear with lows in the 70° range

 Thursday: Partly cloudy with some AM showers/storms possible in the region.
 Can’t promise all will get rain however…some may though.
-Highs into the 80s
+Highs into the near 90°

 Friday: Here we go again with highs well into the 90s with humidity.